AlexHelsing/Seeed-Sentinel-Security-System/README.md

 Arduino board that supports necessary sensors and components, required libraries installed in Arduino IDE,
 Git installed,
-Visual Studio Code or any other IDE that supports Arduino development.
+IntelliJ IDEA or any other IDE that supports Arduino development.